 In the first semester, you’ll learn about theories and contexts of sustainable development in the built environment, undertaking a series of short projects to understand the possibilities of applying theory to design.

-Your design work will be supported by additional classes, and you’ll have the opportunity to work with environmental simulation software, test your design ideas quantitatively, and experience, first hand, best practice building and settlement design through our annual field trip.
+Your design work will be supported by additional classes, and you’ll have the opportunity to work with environmental simulation software to further test your ideas.

-The programme will end with a research dissertation, which is an opportunity for you to undertake a substantial period of study on a research question relating to your own personal or professional interests, or home context.
+You complete your studies by working on your research dissertation, which is an opportunity for you to undertake a substantial period of study on a research question relating to your personal or professional interests.

 From global to local